Git-Odysseus/custom-scripts/README.md

-Custom scripts created for home automation
+Custom scripts created for home automation running on Raspberry Pi